JuliaSpaceMissionDesign/Ephemerides.jl/README.md

 # Ephemerides
-A modern binary ephemeris reader for Julia, in Julia
+A Modern Binary Ephemeris Reader for Julia, in Julia